mahfoozm/CoverGPT/README.md

 # CoverGPT
 Given a job posting, generate a cover letter using ChatGPT.
+(WIP)

 TO-DO: